uber-web/ocular/docs/dev-tools/README.md

 #### ocular-dev-tools.js

-A file `ocularrc.js` can be placed at the root of the package to customize the dev scripts.
+A file `.ocularrc.js` (or `.ocularrc.cjs` for `type:module` projects) can be placed at the root of the package to customize the dev scripts.
 The config file may export a JSON object that contains the following keys, or a callback function that returns such object:

 - `lint`
   + `paths` (Arrray) - directories to include when linting.
 Default `['modules', 'src']`